awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-basics.md

 ## Specifying a Manifest<a name="specify-batchjob-manifest"></a>

  A manifest is an Amazon S3 object that lists object keys that you want Amazon S3 to act upon\.
-To specify a manifest for a job, you specify the manifest object key, ETag, and optional version ID\.
-The contents of the manifest must be URL encoded and Server\-Side Encryption with Customer\-Provided Keys \(SSE\-C\) and Server\-Side Encryption with AWS KMS\-Managed Keys \(SSE\-KMS\) encrypted manifests are not supported\.
+To create a manifest for a job, you specify the manifest object key, ETag, and optional version ID\.
+The contents of the manifest must be URL encoded\.
+Manifests that use server\-side encryption with customer\-provided keys \(SSE\-C\) and server\-side encryption with AWS KMS managed keys \(SSE\-KMS\) are not supported\.
+Your manifest must contain the bucket name, object key, and optionally, the object version for each object\.
+Any other fields in the manifest are not used by Amazon S3 batch operations\.

 You can specify a manifest in a create job request using one of the following two formats\.
 + Amazon S3 inventory report — must be a CSV\-formatted Amazon S3 inventory report\.
 You must specify the `manifest.json` file that is associated with the inventory report\.
 For more information about inventory reports, see [ Amazon S3 Inventory](storage-inventory.md)\.
 If the inventory report includes version IDs, Amazon S3 batch operations operate on the specific object versions\.